Last updated: 3 May 2018

 Where we process personal information for marketing purposes or with your consent, we process the information until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a permanent record of the fact that you have asked us not to send you direct marketing or to process your information so that we can respect your request in future.

 Who can I contact with questions or concerns?

-If you have a privacy question, concern, or request, please fill out a privacy inquiry form [http://www.adobe.com/go/privacyinquiry].
+If you have a privacy question, concern or request, please fill in a privacy enquiry form [http://www.adobe.com/go/privacyinquiry].
 You can also get in touch with Adobe's data protection officer at DPO@adobe.com.